 - Go to Network > Packet Capture.

-- Select Create New or select an existing entry if you've already made one that fits your needs.
+- Select Create New or select an existing entry if you have already made one that fits your needs.

 - Select the interface to monitor and select the number of packets to keep.